How to cope with pre-burnout

 Dorothy Dalton international Career Coach told me:

 “As workplaces become more challenging and insecure, I’m seeing an increase in pre-burnout and burnout symptoms amongst my women clients.
 Part of the problem is the additional challenges they have in the workplace, particularly for successful or ambitious women leaders.
 Being undervalued, whether this is reflected in salary, seniority or access to promotion opportunities is part and parcel of the professional female experience.
-Combine this with taking on more than their fair share of domestic responsibilities, the issue is not that it happens, but that it doesn’t happen more frequently, to more women.”
+Combine this with taking on more than their fair share of domestic responsibilities, the issue is not that it happens, but that it doesn’t happen more frequently, to even more women.”

 Dalton suggests there is no one way of dealing with this as it’s very often a combination of complex circumstances.
 She recommends if women find themselves in this situation they should as a minimum: